anthonyeden/ProPresenter-Stage-Display-Python/README.md

 # ProPresenter Stage Display for Python
 An unofficial Python implementation of the [ProPresenter Stage Display](https://www.renewedvision.com/store.php?item=prostagedisplay).

+## THIS VERSION HAS BEEN DISCONTINUED.
+IT WILL NOT WORK IN ANY MAJOR FUTURE RELEASES OF PROPRESENTER (PAST VERSION 6).
+PLEASE UPGRADE TO THIS NEW VERSION: https://github.com/anthonyeden/ProPresenter-Lyrics-HTML

 Currently, this implementation is very basic and designed to implement only three basic features:

 * Clock